-- Environment: browser, operating system, zoom level and screen size
+- Environment: browser, operating system, zoom level, and screen size

-- Visual proof
+- Screenshot/visual proof

-Want your developers to love you?
-The tickets you create through Marker.io automatically get enriched with technical metadata and console logs.
+Tickets you create via Marker.io automatically get enriched with technical metadata and console logs.

-In most cases, teams resort to either email or phone calls.
+In most cases, teams resort to long email chains or phone calls.

-5. Resolve bugs and notify the reporters
+Resolve bugs and notify clients

 After you or your developers close a Jira issue, you need to notify the reporter.